-Problem 4: Why red colour is used to make a danger signal or sign?
+Question 4: Why red color is used to make a danger signal or sign?

 When red collides with small fog and smoke particles, it scatters the most since it has the longest wavelength (visible spectrum).
 As a result, we can see the red colour clearly even from a great distance

 Question 5: On a foggy day, why does the driver use orange lights instead of white lights?

 When a driver uses white light while driving in fog, the tiny droplets of water scatter a lot of blue light.
 This diffused blue light reduces visibility and makes driving a challenge.
 Orange light does not scatter due to its larger wavelength, allowing the motorist to see clearly.